mono/Embeddinator-4000/docs/error.md

+<h3><a name="EM1033"/>Method `M` is not generated because another method exposes the operator with a friendly name.</h3>

+This is a **warning** that the method `M` is not generated because another method exposes the operator with a friendly name. (https://msdn.microsoft.com/en-us/library/ms229032(v=vs.110).aspx)

+<h3><a name="EM1034"/>Extension method `M` is not generated inside a category because they cannot be created on primitive type `T`.
+A normal, static method was generated.</h3>

+This is a **warning** that an extension method on a primivite type (e.g. `System.Int32`) was found.
+In ObjC it is not possible to create categories on primitive type.
+Instead the generator will be produce a normal, static method.

 <h3><a name="EM1040"/>Property `P` is not generated because of parameter type `T` is not supported.</h3>

 This is a **warning** that the property `P` will be ignored (i.e. nothing will be generated) because the exposed type `T` is not supported.